The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 'Valid', in relation to a cattle passport, means one that has been correctly completed and signed in the appropriate place by each keeper of the animal, and where the identification number and description of the animal in the passport correlate to the ear tags and the animal.

-EU food hygiene legislation requires slaughterhouse operators to 'request, receive, check and act upon' food chain information (FCI) for all cattle, calves, pigs, poultry, horses, sheep, goats and farmed game sent for slaughter for human consumption.
+EU food hygiene legislation requires slaughterhouse operators to "request, receive, check and act upon" food chain information (FCI) for all cattle, calves, pigs, poultry, horses, sheep, goats and farmed game sent for slaughter for human consumption.
 Food chain information must be provided with all calves that are received for slaughter.
-If you are sending calves to market that are likely to be bought for slaughter, then they should be accompanied to the market by a FCI declaration.
+If you are sending calves to market that are likely to be bought for slaughter, then they should be accompanied to the market by an FCI declaration.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.

 The guide's 'Key legislation' links may only show the original version of the legislation, although some amending legislation is linked to separately where it is directly related to the content of a guide.
 Information on amendments to legislation can be found on each link's 'More Resources' tab.